Travelgate/documentation/kb/faqs/glossary.md

 A query used to retrieve meal plans associated with a given set of credentials by a Seller, such as "breakfast included" or "all-inclusive".

 - **Book Mutation (Reservation method)**
 The action of creating a reservation or booking.
-In TravelgateX, this typically refers to the API method used to confirm a booking with a hotel supplier.
+In Travelgate, this typically refers to the API method used to confirm a booking with a hotel supplier.

 - **Booking (Reservation)**
 A reservation for a hotel stay.